henriiik/vscode-docker-linter/client/README.md

 # docker-machine

-The extension assumes you are running your containers with the docker-machine default setup.
+The extension assumes you are running your containers with the [Docker Toolbox](https://www.docker.com/products/docker-toolbox) default setup.

 If you have use another name for your docker-machine you can use the setting `docker-linter.**linter**.machine` to specify that name.